Muzamil2004/Muzamil2004/README.md

 - 👋 Hi, I’m @Muzamil2004
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning c programming
+- 🌱 I’m currently learning java and web development
 - 💞️ I’m currently pursuing my btech from GRIET
 - 📫 to reach me you can mail me on sk.muzamil1018@gmail.com